MbaliMabaso/Work-Satisfaction-Analysis/REPORT.md

 The dataset lacked survey validation, raising concerns about construct validity and reliability.

 8️⃣ Conclusion & Recommendations

+This project illustrates real-world data analysis challenges and emphasizes the importance of rigorous survey design.
-Conduct a literature review to find a theoretical framework that captures job satisfaction and its correlates.
+My recommendation is to conduct a literature review to find a theoretical framework that captures job satisfaction and its correlates.
-Create a new survey and test its reliability and construct validity by doing a confirmatory factor analysis, or use a validated measure of job satisfaction.
+Moreover, create a new survey and test its reliability and construct validity by doing a confirmatory factor analysis, or use a validated measure of job satisfaction.

 📂 Project Files:
 Notebook: notebooks/employee_satisfaction.ipynb